0xPkhatri/ks-aggregator-api-python/README.md

 # KyberSwap Aggregator API Demo Python

 This repository serves as a guide for developers looking to conduct swaps via the KyberSwap Aggregator APIs in a python environment.
-For simplicity, the examples are implemented purely in Python.
+For simplicity, the examples are implemented in Python.

 For more performant route querying and execution, please refer to the `[V1]` implementation which includes the following operations: